Skip to content

 Mating surface flatness±0.002 in per foot (±0.17 mm/m)Prevents rocking on one edge that concentrates contact on a small area.

-Surface plating (preferred)Silver per ASTM B700, 0.0005 in minAg₂O reduces under contact pressure; lowest contact resistance of plateable options.
+Surface plating (preferred)Silver per ASTM B700, 0.0005 in minAg₂O is thin, conductive, and displaced under contact pressure; lowest contact resistance of plateable options.

 Surface plating (acceptable)Tin per ASTM B545, 0.0005 in min, matteRoHS compliant; SnO₂ oxide must be fractured by contact force — verify fastener torque.